aptos-foundation/AIPs/aips/aip-x.md

 #### AIP-21

 The introduction of fungible assets in `AIP-21` brings more flexibility and expressiveness compared to the legacy Coin standard.
 It enables a single object to be represented by numerous distinct but interchangeable units of ownership.
 However, this improvement doesn't address the need for a hierarchical structure in composing digital assets.
-Additionally, it lacks a clear pathway for composition, allowing any `FungibleAsset` to be combined with any other `FungibleAsset`.
+Additionally, by allowing any `FungibleAsset` to be combined with any other `FungibleAsset`, albeit offering much freedom in composition, it does not offer a directed path for composition for potential use cases such as PFP and game assets that might require more structure in their composability settings.

-> *In line with this proposal for a composability setup for digital assets, fungible assets should also be integrated into the composability framework, allowing each digital asset to contain fungible assets.*
+---
+This AIP takes into account of the features proposed by these previous AIPs, namely:

+- The freedom of composing fungible assets instantiated in `AIP-21`.
+- The convenience of digital asset no-code solution for creators instantiated in `AIP-22`.
+This new AIP intends to leverage these features in a new composability framework while offering directed ways for users to engage in asset composition based on the Move Object proposed in `AIP-10`.

 ## Specification